Chenlu Ye

 Research Interests

-My research interests span the intersection of machine learning theory and statistics, with a particular emphasis on the foundations of reinforcement learning.
+My research interests span the intersection of reinforcement learning for post-training and decision making problems, with a particular emphasis on the application in post training of llm and reasoning.

 If you are interested in discussing or collaborating, please feel free to contact me via email: chenluy3 AT illinois DOT edu.